flynntution/Sudoku/README.md

-# Sudoku
-Nadia Naba
+# Sudoku - Nadia Naba
+## Description
-Create a finished Sudoku board, or play a game of Sudoku!
+This project allows you to generate a finished Sudoku board, or play a game of Sudoku!

+## Instructions